bytestrick/tabula/README.md

 extract the JWT from them and verify it with the `JwtProvider`.
 If the verification is successful the request is accepted otherwise it is rejected.

-`JwtProvider` uses a `SecretKey` to sign the JWT, this key is generated every time from an high entropy secret stored in `application.properties` as clear text.
-In a production environment an encrypted property file should be used instead to store the secrets.
+`JwtProvider` uses a `SecretKey` to sign the JWT, this key is generated every time from a high entropy secret stored in `application.properties`.

 ## Credits